 In May 2015, MSU published an overview of historical milestones in its many decades of work in the agricultural arena.

-In July 2015, drawing strongly on his work with us, John Staatz published Agricultural Growth in West Africa.
-This book analyzes forces shaping the agrifood system there, and policy implications.
+In July 2015, drawing strongly on the work with us, John Staatz and Frank Hollinger (FAO) co-edited Agricultural Growth in West Africa.
+Published jointly by FAO, the African Development Bank and ECOWAS, this book analyzes forces shaping the agrifood system there, and policy implications.
 It also examines food consumption patterns and the related investment needs.
 Here are the media release and book link in English and French.

 Since the late 1980s, many West African countries have increased their reliance on regional specialization and trade.
 These form important parts of their strategies to assure food security and spur market-led agricultural growth.
 West Africa has a wide variety of crops and agricultural environments.
 These differences provide a strong basis for productive agricultural trade based on comparative advantage.